-Michael Nielsen is a composer and producer of music for film, television, video games, records and advertising.
+Michael Nielsen is a composer and music producer for film, television, video games, records, and advertising.

-Michael is an owner and principle composer for Ninja Tracks, a music production company that is the first choice for producers and directors looking to create cutting edge and memorable scores across all genres.
-With literally hundreds of advertising campaigns for Hollywoodʼs biggest blockbuster films to their credit, Ninja Tracks continues to thrill audiences on both the large and small screen.
-Recent credits include The Martian, Creed, The Hunger Games, Jurassic World, Mad Max: Fury Road, True Detective, Game of Thrones and countless others.
-Not stopping there, Ninja Tracks has scored numerous commercials for clients including AT&T, Sony, SEGA, NBC, Mattel, Activision and Six Flags.
+Michael is an owner and principal composer for Ninja Tracks, a music production company that is the first choice for producers and directors looking to create cutting-edge scores across all genres.
+Credited with hundreds of advertising campaigns for Hollywood’s biggest blockbuster films, Ninja Tracks continues to thrill audiences on both the large and small screen.
+Recent credits include Rogue One: A Star Wars Story, Geostorm, Spider-Man: Homecoming, Star Wars Battlefront 2, Black Panther, The Hunger Games, Jurassic World, Game of Thrones, and countless others.
+Ninja Tracks also has scored numerous commercials for clients, including AT&T, Sony, SEGA, NBC, Mattel, Activision, and Six Flags.

 Michael and Ninja Tracks are currently based in Ninja Tracks HQ, a studio that was featured as a standout in Mix Magazine’s “Class of 2014” studio feature.